- Dakimakura vs. Body Pillow

 Standard sizing for dakimakura is important.
 This isn’t just for the sake of accuracy, but because of the pillow’s well-known connection to the anime and manga community.
 It might sound like a stretch, but it’s true.

 A short explanation: The Japanese word otaku (おたく/オタク) loosely translates to “nerd”.
 It is actually a term for people that take their interests to the brink of obsession, usually to the detriment of their social standing.
-The label is most commonly used in relation to anime and manga fandom.

-History of the Dakimakura
+What Is the History of the Dakimakura?

 The intertwining of dakimakura and otaku culture began in the 1990s.
 During this decade, Dakimakura pillowcases started featuring prints of fictional personas.